rcazzara/seldovia/_people/Minano_James_Grafton.md

 only 8, but with the Minano offspring (Japanese/Native mix) there were
-12. When Ben Moses, the teacher at Koyukuk Station heard that Jim and Walter were not going to school, he arranged to have them sent from Coldfoot to Eklutna on the Teddy H. Soon after, James Sr. grew homesick for his sons and, taking Buddy with him, left the rest of the family in Coldfoot and moved to Eklutna in 1927.
+12. When Ben Moses, the teacher at Koyukuk Station heard that Jim and Walter were not going to school, he arranged to have them sent from Coldfoot to Eklutna on the Teddy H. Soon after, James Sr.Â grew homesick for his sons and, taking Buddy with him, left the rest of the family in Coldfoot and moved to Eklutna in 1927.
 ![](../assets/images/James%20Grafton%20Minano/media/image1.jpeg)